alibaba/pipcook/README.md

 __NOTICE__: The last two examples are using Boa (pipcook python bridge layer).
 Boa is not responsible for installing specific python packages currently.
 You can use `pipcook bip` as an alias for `pip` and install packages.
 To make pipeline-object-detection working, please make sure you have dependencies specified in [detectron2 installation reference][].
 See [here](docs/tutorials/want-to-use-python.md) for more information about Boa.

 ### Serving
-After the above pipeline is finished, you have already trained a awesome model and we have generated the prediction logics for you to use your model.
+After the above pipeline is finished, you have already trained an awesome model and we have generated the prediction logics for you to use your model.
 This prediction package is stored in pipcook-output/[pipeline-id]/deploy.
 It's an independent npm package and can be easily integrated in your exsiting system.
 To just start a prediction server locally, you can run

 ```sh
 $ pipcook serve <path of deploy folder>
 ```

 After the prediction server is started, you can use following requests to make prediction

 ```curl